What does a fractional CTO do?

 Filter for stage and stack.
 Require two prior fractional client references.
 Ask for one recent technical diligence memo they wrote.
 Run a paid two-week trial focused on an architecture review or hiring loop.
 Commit to 6 months if the trial produces the deliverables.

-Hire a vetted fractional executive.
+Hire a vetted fractional CTO.

-Post a private mandate on RecruitFractional and receive a vetted shortlist of C-suite and VP-level operators within 72 hours.
+Post a private mandate on RecruitFractional and receive a shortlist of reference-verified fractional CTOs within 72 hours.
+Start with a paid 30-day trial.

 Frequently asked questions